nbicocchi/learn-microservices/modules/resiliency/slides/2 - Resiliency (Resilience4j).md

 # Microservices resiliency

 ## Resilience4j
 **Resilience4j is a lightweight fault tolerance library designed for functional programming.
-It provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.**

-You can stack more than one decorator on any functional interface, lambda expression or method reference.
-The advantage is that you have the choice to select the decorators you need and nothing else.
+It provides decorators to enhance any functional interface, with Circuit Breaker, Rate Limiter, Retry or Bulkhead patterns.** The advantage in using it is that you have the choice to select the decorators you need and nothing else.

 ```java
 Supplier<String> supplier = () -> service.sayHelloWorld(param1);